-In the Pair BC3 and Pair BC4 Division a match consists of four (4) Ends.
-Each Athlete initiates one End with the control of the Jack passing in numerical order from throwing box 2 to 5.
-Athletes have three (3) coloured balls each.
-The Side using red balls will occupy throwing boxes 2 and 4, and the Side using blue balls will occupy throwing boxes 3 and 5.
+In the BC3 and BC4 Pair events a match consists of four (4) Ends.
+Each athlete initiates one End with the control of the Jack passing in numerical order from throwing box 2 to 5.
+Athletes play with three (3) coloured balls each and must enter the call room with no more than 3 red and 3 blue balls, plus 1 jack ball for each pair.
+The Side playing red balls will occupy throwing boxes 2 and 4, and the Side playing blue balls will occupy throwing boxes 3 and 5.